WillieCubed/logdate-mobile/README.md

 ## Generating Documentation

-TODO: Figure out why documentation task fails

-To generate the documentation for all modules for this project, run the following command:
+To generate the documentation for all modules for this project, run the following command at the root of the project:

 ```shell
 ./gradlew dokkaHtmlMultiModule
 ```

+This will generate the documentation in the `dokka` directory at the project root.